 The roads in and around the party venues can get a bit dangerous after dark owing to a heady mix of drunken, inebriated, inexperienced drivers and narrow, uneven, poorly lit roads.
 Take extra care on the roads and wear your bike helmet, even when going short distances.

 Also, Goa does have a bit of a problem with female safety and the state’s parties are a bit of a magnet for creeps and sex offenders.
 Women are constantly being bothered and harassed and I regularly hear tales of female visitors being drugged or groped at parties or even followed home.
 Take great care when leaving to ensure you are not followed and do not stop on dark unlit roads.
-Sadly, the fact is that India and Goa both have serious problems here that are deeply embedded in the culture, and unfortunately it is women that have to deal with these failings.
+Sadly, the fact is that India and Goa both have serious problems here and unfortunately it is women that have to deal with these failings.
 There are a lot of dark lanes and passages in Goa so do bring a good head torch to help light your way.

 Some of the venues are not exactly up to Western H & S standards either.
 I must single out the otherwise awesome House of Chapora for having a slightly dangerous, multi-level dance floor, and then the steep stone steps leading down to Shiva Valley need to be taken very slowly at night.